Bouvet Island: Norwegian annexation

-In 1927, the First Norvegia Expedition, led by Harald Horntvedt and financed by Lars Christensen, was the first to make an extended stay on the island.
+In 1927, the First Norvegia Expedition, led by Harald Horntvedt and financed by the shipowner and philanthropist Lars Christensen, was the first to make an extended stay on the island.
 Observations and surveying were conducted on the island and oceanographic measurements performed in the sea around it.
 At Ny Sandefjord, a small hut was erected and, on 1 December, the Norwegian flag was hoisted and the island claimed for Norway.
 The annexation was established by a royal decree on 23 January 1928.

-The claim was initially protested by the United Kingdom, on the basis of Norris's landing and annexation.
-However, the British position was weakened by Norris's sighting of two islands and the uncertainty as to whether he had been on Thompson or Liverpool (i.e. Bouvet) Island.
-Norris's positioning deviating from the correct location combined with the island's small size and lack of a natural harbour made the UK accept the Norwegian claim.
+The claim was initially opposed by the United Kingdom, on the basis of Norris's landing and annexation.
+The British position was weakened by Norris's sighting of two islands and the uncertainty as to whether he had been on Thompson or Liverpool (i.e. Bouvet) Island.
+Norris's positioning deviating from the correct location combined with the island's small size and lack of a natural harbour made the United Kingdom accept the Norwegian claim.
 This resulted in diplomatic negotiations between the two countries, and in November 1929, Britain renounced its claim to the island.

 The Second Norvegia Expedition arrived in 1928 with the intent of establishing a staffed meteorological radio station, but a suitable location could not be found.
 By then both the flagpole and hut from the previous year had been washed away.
-The Third Norvegia Expedition, led by Hjalmar Riiser-Larsen, arrived the following year and built a new hut at Kapp Circoncision and on Larsøya.
+The Third Norvegia Expedition, led by Hjalmar Riiser-Larsen, arrived the following year and built a new hut at Cape Circoncision and on Larsøya.
 The expedition carried out aerial photography of the island and was the first Antarctic expedition to use aircraft.
-The Dependency Act, passed by the Parliament of Norway on 27 February 1930, established Bouvet Island as a dependency, along with Peter I Island and Queen Maud Land.
-The eared seal was protected on and around the island in 1929 and in 1935 all seals around the island were protected.
+The Dependency Act, passed by the Parliament of Norway on 27 February 1930, established Bouvet Island as a Norwegian dependency, along with Peter I Island and Queen Maud Land.
+The eared seal was protected on and around the island in 1929, and in 1935 all seals around the island were protected.